jacoblockard99/WordSearchSolver/README.md

 - **--word-search** — A raw string of characters representing a word search puzzle.
 Rows are seperated with semicolons (`;`).
 All whitespace is ignored.
 - **--words, -w** — A string containing the list of search words, seperated with semicolons (`;`).
 Empty words are not allowed.
 - **--word-search-file, -f** — A path to a file containing a word search puzzle.
 Within the file, rows are seperated with newlines.
 Whitespace and empty lines are ignored.
-This options takes precedence over **--word-search**.
+This option takes precedence over **--word-search**.
 - **--words-file** — A path to a file containing the list of search words, seperated by newlines.
 Empty lines are not allowed.
+This option takes precedence over **--words, -w**.

 For example, take this word search: